w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * provide textual information about errors, successes, or any other event resulting from user input
 * create designs that allow to switch notifications on or off to allow notifications processing at the users pace
 * identify different types of notifications based on their priority, relevance, and relation to specific parts of the application or to the application as a whole
-* create designs that support mechanisms to queue and prioritize application notifications coming from different user interface components and custom widgets
+* create designs that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components, such as form fields and custom widgets
 * describe related requirements for developers to ensure that notification messages are associated to their corresponding user interface component and can be rendered by assistive technologies

 ### Topic: Help and Error Prevention